The infinitely many genes model with horizontal gene transfer: The Ancestral Gene Transfer Graph

 Since the seminal work of \cite{Kingman1982} and \cite{Hudson1983}, the genealogical view is a powerful tool in the analysis of population genetic models.
 Here, we will give a genealogical construction in order to obtain the distribution of $\mathcal G^N_1,...\mathcal G^N_n$ for a sample of size $n\in\mathbb N$ in the large population limit of the Moran model with horizontal gene transfer in equilibrium.
 The resulting genealogy is denoted the \emph{Ancestral Gene Transfer Graph} (AGTG).
 In this random graph, every ancestral line splits at constant rate $\gamma/2$ per gene due to a \emph{potential} gene transfer event.
 We note that such events leading to potential ancestors are well-known for the ancestral selection graph (ASG) of \cite{NeuhauserKrone1997} and \cite{KroneNeuhauser1997}.
 However, potential ancestors in the ASG arise by fitness differences within the population while the potential ancestors within the AGTG may take effect by events of horizontal gene transfer.

 We start with the construction of the genealogy for a single gene and come to the full picture including all genes afterwards.

-\begin{definition}[The AGTG for a single gene] Consider a random graph $\mathcal A_n$ which arises as follows: Starting with~$n$ lines, denoted $i=1,...,n$, \begin{itemize} \item each (unordered) pair of lines coalesces at rate~1, \item each line disappears at rate $\rho/2$ (meaning that the gene was lost), \item each line splits in two lines at rate $\gamma/2$ (meaning that the gene was horizontally transferred from another individual, such that the gene can now have two different origins). \end{itemize} Sample a single point $E$ uniformly at random according to the length measure from the graph.
+\begin{definition}[The AGTG for a single gene] Consider a random graph $\mathcal A_n$ which arises as follows: Starting with~$n$ lines, denoted $i=1,...,n$, \begin{itemize} \item each (unordered) pair of lines coalesces at rate~1, \item each line disappears at rate $\rho/2$ (meaning that the gene was lost), \item each line splits in two lines at rate $\gamma/2$ (meaning that the gene was horizontally transferred from another individual which was so far no ancestor of the original $n$ cells, such that the gene can now have two different origins). \end{itemize} Sample a single point $E$ uniformly at random according to the length measure from the graph.
 (This point determines the time when the gene under consideration was gained.)
 For every line $1,...,n$, let $G_i=1$ if there is a direct (i.e.\ increasing in time) path from $i$ to $E$ and $G_i=0$ otherwise.
 Then, $(G_1,...,G_n)$ is denoted the \emph{gene distribution of a single gene read off from the AGTG}. \end{definition}

 For later use, we show that all moments of the length of the AGTG are finite.
 In particular, the length is almost surely finite, and the uniform distribution according to the length measure, from which $E$ is picked, is well-defined.